6th Annual Charity Golf Tournament

 Annual Charity Golf Tournament

-Back by popular demand the Travis Mathew tour bus will be on site and we will have Arizona Sports 98.7FM broadcasting live from noon – 6pm!
+Back by popular demand the Travis Mathew tour bus will be on site!

-Like ‘The Maverick’ golf tournament the Travis Mathew tour bus is committed to pushing the boundaries and thinking outside the box.
-You don’t want to miss this one of a kind, amazing tour bus as it makes its appearance at ‘The Maverick’ Friday, May 4th, 2018 at the Wigwam Resort and Golf Club.
+Like ‘The Maverick’ golf tournament, the Travis Mathew tour bus is committed to pushing the boundaries and thinking outside the box.
+You don’t want to miss this one of a kind, amazing tour bus as it makes its appearance at ‘The Maverick’ Friday, May 3rd, 2019 at the Wigwam Resort and Golf Club.
 The Travis Mathew tour bus features a full rooftop party deck, 5 high-definition LED TVs, leather seating, a fold-out patio, full kitchen, indoor/outdoor keg, full-length awnings to provide some much-needed shade, complete outdoor entertainment system, and many more features you will need to witness yourself!

 This traveling party bus tours the entire country bringing music, fun, and fresh apparel to golfers all over the US.
 Best of all it is included at no additional cost with your entry into ‘The Maverick’!